Mironova Labs

 Polymer Functionalization Conditions

-- Solvent: Water or aqueous buffer
+Water or aqueous buffer.

-- Equivalents: 2.0–10.0 eq relative to surface carboxyl groups
+Equivalents: 2.0–10.0 eq relative to surface carboxyl groups.

-- Cleanup: simple dialysis removes all byproducts
+Cleanup: dialysis removes water-soluble byproducts (test for phenol-bearing substrates).

 Request Technical Data